-Fire services respond to emergencies such as fires, accidents or any incident where lives or property are in danger.
+Fire services respond to emergencies like fires, accidents or any incident where lives or property are in danger.

-They are operated at a local authority level with the Department of Housing, Planning and Government playing an advisory and policy-making role.
+They are operated under your local authority with the Department of Housing, Local Government and Heritage playing an advisory and policy-making role.

 Fire services in Ireland are staffed by full-time and part-time, or retained, firefighters.
 They provide a 24-hour service.

 - Respond to fires, road accidents and chemical or hazardous spills